tobyornottobe/consensys_final_project/README.md

 npm install truffle-hdwallet-provider
 ```

-Now you need to compile and migrate the smart contracts with truffle.
+Now, you need to compile and migrate the smart contracts with truffle.
 Note that it is necessary that ganache-cli runs in a separate console.
 ```
 truffle compile
 truffle migrate